 iRODS

-The integrated Rule-Oriented Data System (iRODS) is open source data management software, provided by the iRODS Consortium, used by many scientific sites and collaborations.
+The integrated Rule-Oriented Data System (iRODS) is open source data management software, provided by the iRODS Consortium, used by many scientific sites and collaborations, and is the backend of the B2SAFE service of EUDAT.
 Although it is a stand-alone system with its own catalogues, metadata, collections, and data transfer mechanisms, it is also integrated into EUDAT services.

 It is worth further investigation, both in terms of usage within the EGI communities and technically that it keeps sufficient logging to report what dataset accounting needs.